harithadurai/DATA-SCIENCE-EX.NO-5/README.md

 # Result:
-Thus , all te data visualization techniques of matplotlib has been implemented successfully.
+Thus all the data visualization techniques of matplotlib has been implemented successfully.